thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 That is the spirit.
 The devil is in the detail though: How do we represent photo/text as vectors?
 How do we figure out the appropriate \\(v\\)?
 And so on :)

-Another application of changing in perspective is writing this tutorial.
+Consider writing this tutorial.
 All the visualizations of 3D spaces done here will be displayed on your screen, a 2D surface.
 This requires a perspective change between the two spaces.
 The code that I wrote for the visualizations must therefore handle this change using Linear Algebra.

 More broadly, computer games in 3D or softwares that involve 3D manipulation rely heavily on this specific change to display stuff on your 2D screen.

 *I found [this answer](https://math.stackexchange.com/a/256695) on Math Stack Exchange.
 Seems like a fun read.*

 Better yet, reach for Chapter 10 in the classic [Introduction to Linear Algebra](https://math.mit.edu/~gs/linearalgebra/) from Gilbert Strang.
-You'll find there a list of Linear Algebra applications, from analysing Networks to Cryptography to Google's PageRank algorithm.
+You'll find there a list of Linear Algebra applications, from Graph Theory to Cryptography, Economics, and Google's PageRank algorithm.

 <center><b>4.
 Basis</b></center>